pymc-devs/pytensor/doc/install.rst

     conda install -c conda-forge pytensor

-The current development branch of Pytensor can be installed from GitHub using `pip`:
+The current development branch of PyTensor can be installed from GitHub using `pip`:

 .. code-block:: bash